m-haisham/novelsave_sources/README.md

-# Novelsave Sources
+# NovelSave Sources

-A collection of webnovel sources offering varying amounts of scraping capability.
+A collection of novel sources offering varying amounts of scraping capability.

 > Request a new source by [creating a new issue](https://github.com/mHaisham/novelsave_sources/issues/new/choose)